What Is In a Collis Roofing Estimate?

-At Collis Roofing, every estimate that is related to insurance, like most other ethical roofing contractors, will not be the same as what your insurance adjuster estimates.
-T
+At Collis Roofing, every estimate that is related to insurance, like most other ethical roofing contractors, may not be the same as what your insurance adjuster estimates.

 You will know exactly what material is being installed on your home and how, without generic information, to help you make the most informed decision.

 You are only responsible for your deductible unless you decide to upgrade the materials to something better than what you currently have or get an enhanced warranty from the manufacturer.
 You can work with your insurance directly or in the rare circumstance you need additional assistance, you can seek help from a public adjuster or law firm.
 Collis Roofing cannot, will not and does not offer any legal advice.
 Please reach out to your local bar association should you require legal advice.

 Most adjusters are not fully aware of the Florida Building Code, and this is especially true after a major named storm such as Hurricane Hermine, Hurricane Matthew, Hurricane Irma or Hurricane Michael.
 Numerous insurance companies, large and small, are sending our adjusters from out of state.
 The resulting issue that comes out of this is that they do not include everything the Florida law requires to have your roof installed, so their estimated amount for the roof replacement is less.

 When this occurs, your estimator will address these specific points missed on the adjuster’s estimate and the building code.
 Most times, this is accepted by the insurance provider because it is Florida Building Code and required by Florida law, and our estimates at Collis Roofing are exceptionally detailed and ethical.